 37 Gold Prizes in Annual Japan Sake Awards & won more Gold Prizes than any other sake producer in Japan.

 Medalled every year in the London IWC (International Wine Challenge) since 2007

-Devastated by the Great East Japan Earthquake in 2011 Japan, painstakingly rebuilt
+Painstakingly rebuilt after being devastated by the Great East Japan Earthquake in 2011

 Founded in 1902 in Ninohe city, Iwate, the original brewery, Kuji Shuzo, named after founding Juji famliy, originally produced soy sauce.

 Set deep in the forests of northern Miyagi, Ichinokura, which literally means "One Brewery", was formed when four long-standing local breweries joined forces to become one.
 Today Ichinokura is the largest brewery in the prefecture and produces award-winning sake with a sustainable philosophy.